A devious thriller entailing the survival of a trio of thieves after targeting a victim they should never have considered.

 I personally chose this movie for our 31 Days of Horror for its ingenuity and execution.
 Delivering a confident and unique story that questions morality, as the intruders become the victims and audiences find themselves conflicted.
 Do you support the man defending his home (who also happens to a completely unhinged psychopath) or the home intruders who were willing to break the law in hopes of financial reward?
 Don’t Breathe hands me a moral compass that slowly turns the needle in alternating directions throughout the movie.
 A tantalising moral journey that leaves audiences conflicted, uncomfortable and possibly distressed.
 The climax of the movie is gross and disturbing, to say the least (if you search Don’t Breathe into YouTube you’ll surely find a search prediction that will point you in the right direction).

-To conclude, Don’t Breathe had some questionable narrative points, mainly consisting of “just missed them” moments, but overall, it offers the audience a tense and promising thriller that addresses some very unexpected questions about vulnerability, confidence and the alarming nature of human behaviour and entitlement.
+To conclude, Don’t Breathe had some questionable narrative points, mainly consisting of “just missed them” moments, but overall, it offers the audience a tense and promising thriller that addresses some very unexpected questions about vulnerability, confidence, and the alarming nature of human behavior and entitlement.